the “colonel of colonels” before the International Criminal Court for his crimes in Darfur

 © International Criminal Court

 A trial for history.
-Almost twenty years after the abuses committed by the Sudanese army and its Jenjaweed militiamen in Darfurin western Sudan, the former militia leader Ali Kosheib, whose real name is Ali Muhammad Ali Abd-al-Rahman, appears before the tribunal of the International Criminal Court (ICC).
+Almost twenty years following the abuses committed by the Sudanese army and its Jenjaweed militiamen in Darfurin western Sudan, the former militia leader Ali Kosheib, whose real name is Ali Muhammad Ali Abd-al-Rahman, appears before the tribunal of the International Criminal Court (ICC).
 He is the first defendant to be tried for the crimes committed during this civil war.
 The culmination of more than fifteen years of requests from the ICC but also from human rights NGOs such as Human Rights Watch as well as Sudanese activists.

 Rape, looting and deportation